thedon58/MEGA/README.md

 ## Critical Analysis
 Having its one month anniversary a few days ago, this paper is still very fresh and new to the world of AI/machine learning, but I can see it sticking around for some time.
 This "hybridization" of the attention layer has already posted some great results in the experiments run in this study where it has a better accuracy than most models and runs much faster and uses less memory than a baseline transformer model.
+With more time for the machine learning community to digest this new concept, I believe that MEGA will soon be adopted to speed-up the process while using less memory and saving money.
 ***
 #### Question 2
 - Does this relate to anything you may have seen before?
 (HINT: GRUs, Flash, S4)